Osteoarthritis

 Realignment Osteotomy

-You will require an overnight stay in hospital.
+You will require an overnight stay in the hospital.
 The wounds take 2 weeks to heal.
 You will require crutches for 4-6 weeks after the operation.
 The bone that has been realigned takes 6-8 weeks to heal.
-On average, it will take 3 months before walking comfortably without gait aids.
-Return to sport or heavy exercise will take 12 months.
+On average, it will take 3 months before you can walk comfortably without gait aids.
+Returning to sport or heavy exercise will take 12 months.

 Partial Knee Replacement

-You will require an overnight stay in hospital.
-Most patients are discharged the next day.
-You will commence a range of motion exercises and weight bearing immediately after the operation.
-Most patients do not need strong painkillers and do not require gait aids by 3 months post-operatively.
+You will require a 2-3 day stay in the hospital.
+You will commence movement exercises and weight-bearing immediately after the operation.
+By 3 months post-operatively, most patients do not need strong painkillers and do not require gait aids.

 Total Knee Replacement